igorua/commercetools-demo-site/README.md

 ## Phase 5: Model the product type

+> Tip: consider to first import only the minimum required data before adding lots of attributes.
+The SUNRISE demo works well without any custom attributes.

+> Tip: if you work with product variants, you need at least the attribute(s) that differentiate the variants so the Frontend can show the variant selector dropdowns.

 You can interactively model the product type in the Merchant Center.
  * Take your time to understand the Attribute types and Constraints (precise documentation can be found here: http://dev.commercetools.com/http-api-projects-productTypes.html#attribute-definition )